feizc/Diverse-Image-Caption/README.md

 Promoting Coherence and Diversity in Image Captioning

-This repository includes the reference code for conventional diverse image captioning model and CLIP-CVAE.
+This repository includes the reference code for conventional diverse image captioning models and CLIP-CVAE.

 ## Environment setup